 A Bavarian expression that signifies the opening of the festival.
 At noon on the first day of Oktoberfest, the Mayor of Munich taps the first keg of beer at the Schottenhamel tent.
 From here, the party is on for a full two weeks.

 Prost - Cheers

 There will be ample opportunity to practice your cheers at Oktoberfest.
 Whenever someone raises a glass you are obliged to raise yours, look in their eyes, clink glasses and shout "Prost"!
-Fail to meet someone's gaze, cross arms, or any other number of small offenses, and you curse both parties to 7 years bad sex.
+Fail to meet someone's gaze, cross arms, or any other number of small offenses, and you "curse" both parties for seven years.

 Besides the spontaneous clinking, most bands in the tents play Ein Prosit every 20 minutes for mandatory toasts.
 Sing along to,

 Ein Prosit, Ein Prosit, der Gemütlichkeit